varigence/docs/bimlflex/implementation-guides/data-mart-overrides.md

 # BimlFlex Configurations and the Data Mart

-**Configurations** are used by BimlFlex to apply and drive default behavior across varying data architecture concepts.
+BimlFlex **Configurations** are used to apply and drive default behavior across multiple data architecture concepts.
-At a high level, these will control what concepts they get applied to and how they are calculated or retrieved.
+At a high level, **Configuration** values control where/when they get applied and how they are calculated.

 > [!TIP]
 > For additional details on managing **Configuration**, **Attributes** and **Configuration Overrides** refer to the below guides: